Kingston Grammar School

 Kingston Grammar School is a private co-educational day school in Kingston upon Thames, England.
 The school was founded by royal charter in 1561 but can trace its roots back to at least the 13th century.
 It is a registered charity under English law.
 It was a boys' school from its foundation until 1978, when the first girls were admitted.

-In 2018, the GCSE results recorded 85% of grades were A*/A or 9–7, and at A-level 62.7% of all grades were A or A*.
+In 2025, the GCSE results recorded 91.6% of grades were A*/A or 9–7, and at A-level 75.4% of all grades were A or A*.
+In the 2026 edition of The Sunday Times School League Table it placed as the 30th highest ranking private school in the United Kingdom and 34th overall out of 4,180 schools.
 In 2008, the Good Schools Guide described the school as "An academic school with a modern edge".